Candice King: Acting

 In 2009, she was cast in The CW supernatural drama series The Vampire Diaries, an adaptation of the book series of the same name.
 Accola plays the role of Caroline Forbes, one of the main characters of the show.
 Her work garnered her two Teen Choice Awards.
 In June 2012, she joined the second season of the web series Dating Rules From My Future Self, as Chloe Cunningham, a 26-year-old woman who believes love does not exist.
 The series centers on a girl receiving romance advice from herself ten years in the future by text messages.

 In 2018, Accola reprised her role as Caroline in the final season of The Vampire Diaries spin-off The Originals.

 In August 2019, it was announced that Accola was cast as Kimberly in the 2020 romance sequel After We Collided.

 In 2022, she reprised her role as Caroline again in the final season of Legacies.

 Personal life

 Along with her The Vampire Diaries co-stars Michael Trevino and Ian Somerhalder, Accola supports the It Gets Better Project, an organization that focuses to prevent suicide among LGBT youth.

 Accola started dating musician Joe King of The Fray after they met at a Super Bowl event in February 2012.
 Her costar Nina Dobrev introduced them.
 They became engaged in May 2013, and married on October 18, 2014, in New Orleans, Louisiana.
-Accola became stepmother to King’s two daughters, Elise Madison and Ava Julia, from his previous marriage.
+Accola became stepmother to King’s two daughters from his previous marriage.

-In January 2016, Accola gave birth to a daughter, Florence May.
-In December 2020, Accola gave birth to their second daughter, Josephine June.
-In May 2022, Accola announced that she had filed for divorce but retained the surname King.
+Accola has two daughters; born in January 2016, and December 2020, respectively.
+In May 2022, Accola filed for divorce but retained the surname King.

 In December 2023, Accola confirmed she was dating American actor Steven Krueger.
-They announced their engagement on May 14, 2025.
+They married in a private ceremony in 2026.
+In May 2026, Accola and Krueger welcomed their first child together and her third overall, a son.